Skip to content

 Getting All Keys or Values

-You can use the keySet and values methods to get all keys or values in a map.
+You can use the keySet and values methods to retrieve all keys or values from a map.

 groovy